GoogleCloudPlatform/cloud-hackathons/hacks/genmedia-on-gcp/README.md

 ### Description

 First we will create our **protagonist**.
-Using *Imagen*, generate a character “model sheet” and “turnaround” images for your protagonist using your description of them and your brand guidelines.
+Using *Imagen* and/or *Nano Banana*, generate a character “model sheet” and “turnaround” images for your protagonist using your description of them and your brand guidelines.
 The model sheet standardizes a character's appearance, poses, and gestures, while the turnaround images depict the character at different angles.

 Next, create images for your **storyboard** visualizing the scenes crafted in the previous challenge.
+Once you've created these images, now place your protagonist in these scenes.
+You can use *Imagen* here but *Nano Banana* really shines at this kind of task.

 We also need a **final closing frame** that will inform Veo on how to end the video.
 It should include space for a Cymbal Pod logo and space for the text of the tagline or call to action.